 Rural courses available for in-community delivery:

 (COVID-19 update: in-community courses are not traveling at the moment.
 However, some courses are offering alternate learning approaches.
 Please email individual course staff for details about offerings.)

 The CARE Course – Comprehensive Approaches to Rural Emergencies (CARE) – a two day course that teaches rural healthcare practitioners how to provide emergent care using an interprofessional team-based approach.
 Simulators and live scenarios are both used in this couse.

-Third Trimester Obstetrical Ultrasound – a one day course that teaches rural physicians and midwives to use ultrasound to answer four questions about third trimester pregnancies.
+HOUSE-OB – a one day course that teaches rural physicians and midwives to use ultrasound to answer questions about first and third trimester pregnancies.
 Analysis and imaging is taught using real patients.